hwayne/alloydocs/modules/integer.rst

-  Returns the ith element (zero-based) from the ``set s`` in the ordering of ``next``, which is a linear ordering relation like that provided by `ordering`.
+  Returns the ith element (zero-based) from the ``set s`` in the ordering of ``next``, which is a linear ordering relation like that provided by :als:mod:`ordering`.

 .. als:function:: elem2int [e: univ, next: univ->univ]